Sharp remainder terms and stability of weighted Hardy-Poincar\'e and Heisenberg-Pauli-Weyl inequalities related to the Baouendi-Grushin operator: Introduction

 gives the following sharp stability result of the altered HPW inequality:

-where $d(f,E_{HPW})$ is a certain distance function from $f$ to the set $E_{HPW}$.
-Moreover, the inequality (\ref{stability ineq}) is sharp and the equality can be obtained by nontrivial functions $f\notin E_{HPW}$.
+where $d(f,E)^{2}$ is the $L^{2}$ distance function from $f$ to the set $E$.
+Moreover, the inequality (\ref{stability ineq}) is sharp and the equality can be obtained by nontrivial functions $f\notin E$.
 In \cite{cazacu2024caffarelli}, the authors demonstrated that the stability properties of the altered HPW inequality actually imply and improve the corresponding stability properties of the classical HPW inequality (\ref{hpw classical}).

-This is our motivation to establish the sharp remainder formula of the HPW inequality, now, in $L^{p}$ for any $1<p<\infty$.
-Here, due to the novelty of the results, we will state it in the standard Euclidean framework (see Section \ref{sec hpw sharp} for its generalization to the Baouendi-Grushin setting, and \cite[Section 3.1.1]{KY18} for related results): let $1<p<\infty$ and $p'=\frac{p}{p-1}$.
-Then, for all complex-valued $f\in C^{\infty}_{0}(\mathbb{R}^{n})$, we have
+In this paper, we establish the sharp remainder formula and stability of the $L^{p}$-HPW inequality.
+Here, due to the novelty of the results, we will state them in the standard Euclidean framework (see Section \ref{sec hpw sharp} for its generalization to the Baouendi-Grushin setting, and \cite[Section 3.1.1]{KY18} for related results): let $1<p<\infty$ and $p'=\frac{p}{p-1}$.
+Then, for all non-zero complex-valued $f\in C^{\infty}_{0}(\mathbb{R}^{n})$, we have

 where $\alpha_{p,n}=\frac{n}{p}\frac{p-1}{p}\frac{\int_{\mathbb{R}^{n}}|f|^{p}dz}{\int_{\mathbb{R}^{n}}|z|^{p'}|f|^{p}dz}$.